 As of February 1, 2023, the shareholders may establish a limited liability company in addition to the standard method of incorporation also by using a simplified method, which consists in filling in a special electronic form for the drafting of the memorandum of association.

 The simplification also consists in the elimination of one of the steps prior to the registration of company in the Commercial Register, which is the obligation to apply to the Trade Licensing Authority for a trade licence.
-On the other hand, it is important to mention that the registered court is obligated to verify the integrity of the executive director.
+On the other hand, it is important to mention that the registered court shall be obliged to verify the integrity of the executive director.
 The regime for verifying the integrity of executive director is set more strictly for the incorporation of a company established by simplified method compared to the regime set in the Trade Licensing Act, as in this case absolute integrity is required, i.e. an executive director cannot be legally convicted of any criminal offence or have his/her convictions expunged.

 Due to the fact that this is a simplified method of incorporation, the law stipulates certain limitations, resp. conditions according to which it is possible to use this method of incorporation over the standard method.